Dhanraj Gurung

 Dhanraj Gurung (धनराज गुरुङ) is a Nepali politician belonging to Nepali Congress.
-Gurung is the current Minister for Law, Justice and Parliamentary Affairs of Nepal.
-He is the current member of House of Representatives having been elected from Syangja 2.
+Gurung is former Minister for Law, Justice and Parliamentary Affairs of Nepal.
+He also served as a member of House of Representatives having been elected from Syangja 2.

-He is the elected vice president of the ruling party.
+He is former vice president of the largest opposition party.
 He's also a former constituent assembly member.
 Gurung has previously served as the president of Nepal Student Union, the student wing of Nepali Congress for a brief period.